Fort Vancouver/Officer’s Row

-It is also thought that several homes in Officers Row was built on top of colonial grave sites, which isn’t a good idea.
+It is also thought that several homes in Officers Row were built on top of colonial grave sites, which isn’t a good idea.
 Sometimes entities get a little hot under the collar when the living build on top of their eternal resting places.

 WHICH ARE HAUNTED?

-The stately Victorian Mansions known to be haunted, now are home to the following businesses, except for one, which is a private home.
+The stately Victorian Mansions known to be haunted, are now home to the following businesses, except for one, which is a private home.

 Wendermere Real Estate /Stellar Group –